Hiring a new employee can be a stressful endeavor—and for good reason. You’ve got a lot at stake in the hiring process.

 No Alarming Information in Background Check

-A background check is an important way to discern whether or not a job candidate has a criminal record, and if the personal information they’ve provided you is accurate and/or valid.
+A background check or online DBS check is an important way to discern whether or not a job candidate has a criminal record, and if the personal information they’ve provided you is accurate and/or valid.

 Obviously, someone with an extensive criminal history—especially if he or she has been arrested for violent crimes or theft—poses a security or financial risk to your employees and your business.
 Most likely, you’ll be able to find other exceptionally well-qualified employees that don’t have a history of violence or police interactions.
 You shouldn’t risk the safety of your employees just so you can hire a candidate with superb business credentials.